j-a-collins/face-expression-recognition/README.md

 # face-expression-recognition
-A small ML program that makes use of tensorflow and OpenCV for recognition of facial expressions.
+A small ML program that makes use of keras/tensorflow and OpenCV for recognition of facial expressions.

 This program makes use of [Cascade Classifier Training (CCT)](https://www.researchgate.net/publication/220660094_Robust_Real-Time_Face_Detection).